New Biden rules for ICE point to fewer arrests and deportations, and a more restrained agency

 The narrower priorities, he said, “will focus agents on getting dangerous people off the street.”

 Critics of the Biden administration counter that the Jan.
-20 memo will allow thousands of people with criminal histories to remain in the United States and possibly reoffend.
+20 memo will allow thousands of people with criminal histories to remain in the United States and to possibly reoffend.
 Texas Attorney General Ken Paxton, a Trump ally facing state securities fraud charges himself, filed the federal lawsuit that overturned the 100-day pause, resuming deportations.

 Texas has since asked U.S. District Judge Drew Tipton, a Trump appointee, to toss the entire memo, which could affect the new priorities, calling it a “total abdication of their responsibility” to enforce the law.